mygamedevtools/scene-loader/README.md

 await sceneLoader.UnloadSceneAsync(stageSceneInfo);
 ```

-The `ISceneManager.SceneLoaded` event subscription also works exactly the same as the standard scene manager:
+The `ISceneManager.SceneLoaded` event subscription also works the same as the standard scene manager:

 ```cs
 sceneLoader.Manager.SceneLoaded += loadedScene =>